 People can benefit from both yoga and Pilates, you don’t have to choose!
 The most important thing is to try different classes and do something you enjoy, that supports your lifestyle and goals.
 Both Pilates and yoga can complement each other well.

-You can read more about the Pilates classes we offer in Chandlers Ford at goPhysio here.
+You can find out more about the range of ways you can enjoy Pilates in Chandlers Ford at goPhysio here.